Bhakti: Buddhism

-Nevertheless, affective devotion is an important part of Buddhist practice, not only in Mahāyāna Buddhism.
-According to Winston King, a scholar on Theravāda Buddhism in Myanmar, "warm, personalized, emotional" bhakti has been a part of the Burmese Buddhist tradition apart from the monastic and lay intellectuals.
+Today, affective devotion remains an important part of Buddhist practice, even in Theravada Buddhism.
+According to Winston King, a scholar on Theravāda in Myanmar, "warm, personalized, emotional" bhakti has been a part of the Burmese Buddhist tradition apart from the monastic and lay intellectuals.
 The Buddha is treasured by the everyday devout Buddhists, just like Catholics treasure Jesus.
 The orthodox teachers tend to restrain the devotion to the Buddha, but to the devout Buddhist populace, "a very deeply devotional quality" was and remains a part of the actual practice.
 This is observable, states King, in "multitudes of Pagoda worshippers of the Buddha images" and the offerings they make before the image and nowhere else.
-Another example is the worship of the Bodhisattvas and various deities in Tibetan and other traditions of Buddhism, including the so-called wrathful deities.